 Hailo is a mobile app that you use to ‘hail’ cabs from your phone.
 Think Uber, but instead of recruiting drivers with black cars, Hailo works within the confines of yellow cabs.
 With $100 million in funding, it hit NYC in early 2013.
 By October 2014, it was bailing on North America altogether (save Toronto).
 Why did it fail?

 The problem really boils down to two things: intense competition, and a flawed business model.

-Hailo was ready to take New York by storm when the decision to legalize e-taxi services went in their favour.
-Unfortunately, so was Uber, GetTaxi, and a host of other similar services.
-The original plan to deal with this was offer amazing prices for yellow cabs, and yield the higher-end market to Uber (whose black cars are supposedly classier).
+Hailo was ready to take New York by storm when the decision to legalize e-taxi services went in their favor.
+Unfortunately, so were Uber, GetTaxi, and a host of other similar services.
+The original plan to deal with this was to offer amazing prices for yellow cabs and yield the higher-end market to Uber (whose black cars are supposedly classier).

 Unfortunately, Uber started a strong competition on price, which only got worse after UberX entered the fray.
 Combined with the small saturation levels among yellow taxis, Hailo was slowly clobbered by Uber until they retreated.

 Like most problems, Hailo would have saved themselves a boatload of questions with a little more market research.
 Hailo comes from London, where taxis are a luxury and streets are twisty and confusing, cabbies are actually amazing sources of information.
 As a spinoff from this, most London cabbies carry smartphones (a requisite for Hailo).

 Flash over to New York, and because of the gridded streets, the barrier to becoming a taxi driver is much lower.
 They have far less training, make less money, and often don’t carry a smartphone.